FAQ & Information Sheets

 A portable wading pool that does not contain water that is more than 300mm deep does not require a mandatory child safety barrier.

-Do I need to comply with safety standards for a garden pond?
+Do I need to comply with safety standards for a garden pond or farm dam?

 For further information refer to The Building Act 2011 (WA), and to the State Law Publisher website to download the Building Regulations 2012 PDF document.
 Also refer to Australian Standard AS 1926.1-1993 Part 1: Fencing for swimming pools.